RENCI/ctmd-dashboard/frontend/README.md

 ### Global Store

-The above example would never actually have to be done because the proposals all live in a global store.
-However, the above method works great for items or information that don't live in the global store.
+The above example illustrates something that would never actually have to be done because the proposals all live in a global store, which sits at the top node of the application tree, and any descendant has access to it.
+The gloabl store contains all the often-used primitive elements of this application---proposals, institutions, TICs and RICs, therapeutic areas, etc.

-The global store sits at the top node of the application tree, and any descendant can access the global store, which contains all the often used primitive elements of this application---proposals, institutions, TICs, therapeutic areas, etc.
+Having this gloabl store eliminates the need to ever have to do soemthing like the above example to grab proposals, but it does work great for items or information that has no business living in the global store.

-The example below illustrates how to grab the proposals from the global store, exactly as the previous example does.
+The example below illustrates how, by having the global store, we can grab the proposals exactly as in the previous example.

 ```jsx
 import React, { useContext } from 'react'